-With a focus on goal setting, improving compliance with care plan obligations and appointment attendance, the participant will be provided with intensive support over a three (3) month period (can be extended for complex cases) by a Care Coordinator.
+With a focus on goal setting, improving compliance with care plan obligations and appointment attendance, the participant will be provided with intensive support over a three (3) month period (can be extended for complex cases) by a Health Advocate.
 Furthermore, the client will be assisted with access to specialists, allied health services, transport and equipment at no cost (to a limit).

 When the client has reached self-management status, they are invited to attend a six week self-management program.
 The content focuses on strategies and information to support long term self-management behaviour.
 This program was developed through Anglicare and facilitated by accredited NCACCH staff.